A free fermions in disguise model with claws: The FFD algebra

 We next explain the frustration graph.
 Generally, the frustration graph is defined for spin chain Hamiltonians where the individual terms either commute or anticommute, and this condition is fulfilled if the Hamiltonian is expressed as a sum of products of Pauli matrices.
 Each term in the Hamiltonian corresponds to a vertex in the graph, and two vertices are connected if and only if the two terms in question anticommute.
 For an extension to the more general case of parafermionic commutation relations, see~\cite{free-parafermionic-graphs,para-frustration-graph-2}.

 The frustration graph for the FFD algebra is shown in Figure~\ref{fig:ffd-frustration-graph}.
 This graph has the property of being \emph{(even-hole, claw)-free}~\cite{fermions-behind-the-disguise}.
 The structures of even holes and the claw are illustrated in Figure~\ref{fig:even-hole-claw}.
-The seminal result in~\cite{fermions-behind-the-disguise} is that any Hamiltonian with a frustration graph that is (even-hole, claw)-free can be solved by free fermions in disguise~\paulcite.
+The seminal result in~\cite{fermions-behind-the-disguise} is that any Hamiltonian with a frustration graph that is (even-hole, claw)-free can be solved by free fermions in disguise~\cite{fendley-fermions-in-disguise}.
 Thus, we can solve the FFD Hamiltonian~\eqref{eq:original-FFD-Hamiltonian} using these methods.

-In~\cite{unified-graph-th}, the framework of (even-hole, claw)-free are generalized to \emph{simplicial, claw-free}, which also admit the existence of even holes in the frustration graph.
-However, there is no example still now that the disguised free fermion model with both claw and even hole.
+In~\cite{unified-graph-th}, the framework of (even-hole, claw)-free graphs was generalized to the \emph{simplicial, claw-free} case, which can admit even holes in the frustration graph.
+Nevertheless, the free-fermionic solvability beyond the claw-free setting remains much less developed, especially when claws and even holes coexist.

-In the following, we present a model with free fermions in disguise that have both claws and even holes for the first time.
+In the following, we present a new hidden free-fermion model whose frustration graph contains both claws and even holes and which can be constructed essentially within Fendley's original FFD algebra.